-- (e) To identify the method of interconnecting two separate digital switches. - (f) To identify the directory numbering schemes for systems with many digital switches. - (g) To demonstrate the sequences involved in making connections to the busses at the originating and destination switches. - (h) To explore the use of the time slots employed in the multi-switch system.
+- To evaluate the method of interconnecting two separate digital switches. - To appreciate the directory numbering schemes for systems with many digital switches. - To evaluate the sequences involved in making connections to the busses at the originating and destination switches. - To analyze the use of the time slots employed in the multi-switch system.